Mutual fund: Share classes

-A single mutual fund may give investors a choice of different combinations of front-end loads, back-end loads and distribution and services fee, by offering several different types of shares, known as share classes.
+A single mutual fund may give investors a choice of different combinations of front-end loads, back-end loads and distribution and services fees by offering several different types of shares, known as share classes.
 All of them invest in the same portfolio of securities, but each has different expenses and, therefore, different net asset values and different performance results.
 Some of these share classes may be available only to certain types of investors.

 Typical share classes for funds sold through brokers or other intermediaries in the United States are: